Lord-Haji/Safety-Osha/CONFIGGUIDE.md

-Pokemon Showdown Node Bot - Configuration Guide
+Safety Osha - Configuration Guide
 ====================

 This guide is a explanation of how to configure [Safety Osha](https://github.com/supersoniko/Safety-Osha) once installed.